masarupa/TeamPassionProject/README.md

 ## Triangulate
 A fullstack web app that triangulates the most convenient meeting point between people.
+The problem we are solving relates to the fact that the central meeting point between two locations using mass transit in major cities does not necessarily bear a close relationship to the geographical middle point between those locations.
+This app calculates the most convenient meeting point using the realities of the transit system, which is often counterintuitive.

 ## Built with